HomeESA by StateESA Letter Arizona

 If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Arizona — even in housing with a strict no-pet policy.
 Across the fast-growing Phoenix and Tucson metros, large managed apartment communities frequently apply breed and weight limits that an ESA accommodation can set aside.

 The process is straightforward: a free pre-screening, then a real consultation with a Arizona-licensed mental health professional who decides whether an emotional support animal fits your needs.
-When it does, your signed, dated letter — complete with their Arizona license information — typically arrives within a day or two.
+When it does, your signed, dated letter — complete with their Arizona license information — typically delivered within 10–15 minutes.

 Everything happens online, so renters from Phoenix to small towns across Arizona can take part.
-The difference between us and the certificate mills is simple: a licensed mental health professional actually evaluates you, because that is what makes a letter legitimate.
+The difference between us and the certificate mills is simple: a licensed mental health professional actually evaluates you, because that’s what makes a letter legitimate.

 What Your Arizona ESA Letter Includes